 Sump pumps are for the most part used in home basements and crawl spaces.
 Water will drain into a constructed hole pit around the basement where a sump pump is often placed.

-The vast majority of sump pumps have an automatic flotation system that will activate when the water reaches a certain level.
+The vast majority of them have an automatic flotation system that will activate when the water reaches a certain level.
 The water it collects is then pushed out through a hose outside.
 While there are different types of sump pumps, they all have the same similar function.

 Who Installs Sump Pumps?